mhviraf/LiquPy/Readme.md

 ### What is included?
 So far the following methods have been added:
   - under "boreholes.py":
-    - Simplified factor of safety for triggering of soil liquefaction based on methods
+    - Simplified factor of safety for triggering of soil liquefaction
        * Adjustments for fines content from (1) Boulanger and Idriss (2004), and (2) Cetin et al. (2004)
        * Shear stress reduction factors available from (1) Golesorkhi 1989, (2) Idriss 1999, and (3) Liao & Whitman 1986
        * Magnitude scaling factor from Idriss (1999)